-E. Mail the above information, including a check for the application filing fee to the Survey Section; Division of Mining, Land, & Water; 550 W 7th Ave, Suit 650; Anchorage, Alaska 99501-3576.
+E. Mail the above information and a check for the application fee to the Survey Section; Division of Mining, Land & Water; 550 W 7th Avenue, Suite 650; Anchorage, AK 99501-3576.

 II.
-APPLICATION-FEE, ADVERTISING AND POSTAGE COSTS:
+APPLICATION FEE, ADVERTISING AND POSTAGE COSTS:

-The petitioner must pay the application fee and the cost of advertising the public notice (including all postage associated with public notice).
-The petition must be accompanied by a check or money order for the application fee and made payable to the Alaska Department of Natural Resources.
+The petitioner must pay the application fee and the cost of advertising the public notice (including -if applicable - reimbursement for all postage associated with public notice).
+The petition must be accompanied by a check for the APPLICATION fee and made payable to the Alaska Department of Natural Resources.
 See current Director's Fee Order for applicable fees.
+After the department determines the cost to advertise the public notice in a newspaper and the cost for associated postage, you will be notified and must then submit to this office a check made payable to Alaska Department of Natural Resources.